Inference

 Active request limit

 Each account can have up to 20 active prepaid inference requests reserved at the same time.
-The API Worker enforces this before proxying the request to a model.
 If the account already has 20 active prepaid reservations, the API returns 429 with too_many_concurrent_requests and the message Too many active inference requests.
 Retry after current requests finish.

 This is an account-level active-request guard, not a model-specific rate limit.
-It is separate from the Chat and Agents API burst guards on llmbase.ai.
+It is separate from Chat and Agent API request limits on llmbase.ai.

 Balance and spend caps